Cart (0)

 Let's add some items.

 By 6 months, your baby's neck muscles are usually strong enough to hold their head steady when sitting upright.
-This is important for preventing choking and is an important factor in the solid food journey.
+This is important for preventing choking and is an important factor in the baby’s first solid food journey.

 Your baby should be able to sit up on their own, even if only for a few seconds at a time.
+Independent sitting is one of the clear signs of readiness for solids.

 If your baby is not showing any of these 4 signs, that’s completely okay.
 Don’t compare your baby to other babies.
 Your baby will get there soon!